analytically/camelcode/README.markdown

 After they are processed, they will be moved to the `codepointopen/done` directory.

-Then go to http://localhost:9000/ and you should see the welcome screen.
+Then visit [http://localhost:9000/](http://localhost:9000/) and you should see the welcome screen.
+Visit [http://localhost:9000/servermetrics](http://localhost:9000/servermetrics) for server metrics.

 JSON
 ----